craigem/blog/content/drafts/purescript/purescript-wp2-ng2-ts-flare.md

 }
 ```

 If things are going according to plan then you have successfully integrated a well typed Purescript UI component into an existing Javascript Angular2 application.
+It may not seem like much, but now you can start to replace entire pieces of your DOM altering code with statically typed UI components.
+More importantly you can start to do this right now, without having to rebuild your entire application!